devarshi-ap/ICS-Notes/Topics/Conditionals/Conditional.md

 } catch(Exception e) {
     //code block to handle errors
 }

+/*
-//tries the code in the try code block.
-If it throws an exception, the catch {}'s will catch the error
+tries the code in the try code block.
+If it throws an exception, it will instead run the catch{}'s code

-//and run the code in the code block instead of throwing an error.
+Replacing the "Exception" and keeping the "e",
-/*Exception e can be replaced with:
+        "Exception" can be replaced with:
         - ArithmeticException
         - FileNotFoundException
         - ArrayIndexOutOfBoundsException
         - SecurityException
+        - and many more
 */
 ```
 <br>